The major content headings are:

 In early 1947 the 3 Battalions of the brigade were redesignated 1st, 2nd and 3rd Battalions the NZ Regt.
 The Div Cav becoming the 1st Battalion.
 On the withdrawal of the 9th Brigade from Japan in 1948, the three Battalions were disbanded immediately on their return to NZ.

-1st Battalion The New Zealand Regiment Reactivation
+New Zealand Infantry Regiment Reactivation

 The 1st Battalion The New Zealand Regiment was reactivated at Waiouru on 1st Aug 1957, especially for service in Malaya.